Skip to content

 Alert Metric: Request Processing Time

-Nginx records request time metrics that document the duration of each request from the first byte read from the client to completing the request.
-Longer response times may indicate upstream server-side response issues.
+Nginx records request time metrics that record the time taken to process each request, from reading the first client byte to completing the request.
+Longer response times may indicate issues with upstream, i.e., server-side responses.

 Reverse Proxy Metrics